chris-delecluse/chris-delecluse/README.md

 # 🌱 Hello world 🌱

-My name is Christopher Delecluse, and I'm currently a junior developer at BeCode Charleroi in Belgium.
+My name is Christopher Delecluse, and I'm a junior fullstack developer that looking for a job.

 ## ✨ Techno : ✨